Dillonb/n64/docs/source/index.rst

 It is my hope that this document will make Nintendo 64 emulation a more approachable and accessible project for as many people as possible.

 I aim to document the sharp edges I hurt myself on along the way, as well as collect as much of the information scattered around as possible into one document.
+Currently it is *VERY MUCH* a work in progress, and nowhere near complete.

 This guide is intended to be used by emulator developers, but homebrew authors might find the information presented here useful as well.